technoblogy/i2s-speaker/README.md

 # I2S Speaker for QT Py
-An expansion board for a QT Py microcontroller to provide a 3W stereo power amplifier output from I2S.
+An expansion board for QT Py microcontroller boards to provide a 3W stereo power amplifier output from the digital I2S output.

 For more information see: http://www.technoblogy.com/show?4ECO.